London Visit - HMS Belfast, March 2002 - page 2

 take one last look (and photo).
 The WWII battleship remained in

-service well into the 60s and entrance to this historic floating
+service well into the 60s and entrance to this wonderful historic

 |

-As a branch of the Imperial War Museum the ship hosts various special
+As a branch of the Imperial War Museum, the ship hosts

-events throughout the year and runs educational workshops.
+various special events throughout the year and runs educational

-Various conservation projects may mean that parts of the historic
+workshops.
+At times conservation projects may mean that parts of

 |